 Collaborative home recordings

 Seven Dances, dubbed at home under the Worm Moon.
+The efforts of five musicians collected and edited into a sprawling tapistry.
 Stamped and dated, in thrifted cassette cases.
 Patterns from far away and up close, vocabulary surrounded and influenced by its environment.
 Not through it but of it.

 Constellation w/Bill Mackay